 Useless to say, WWOOFING became trendy.
 Many people started to temporarily leave the city to go and WWOOF in the countryside.

-One of the best platform for travelling
+One of the best platform for learning while travelling

 It also became eventually one of the coolest tools for travellers too, so that they could get hosted for free in exchange for their voluntary help, wherever they went.